MDShields7/ron-swanson-says/README.md

 # Ron Swanson Says App
+This app was built over 4 days in response to a coding challenge I received as part of a technical interview.
+I copied the requirements below with some coments.

+## The Site
+http://www.ron-swanson-says.us/

 ## Technologies
 React, Javascript, Express, Node, postgreSQL

-## The Site
-http://www.ron-swanson-says.us/

 ### Elixir
-I made an attempt to learn Elixir.
-After studying it for a day, I decided to leave it, hoping to pick it up later- There were too many questions yet to answer.
-In tests I was able to produce a GenServer server call and response, but it did not include react or javascript.
+Per requirements, I made an attempt to learn Elixir.
+After studying it for a day, I decided to leave it, hoping to pick it up later - I still had questions about how to implement Elixir.
+In tests I was able to produce a GenServer server call and response, but the test did not include react or javascript.

 ## External API
 In having to hit this API, and then my database for the ID and ratings, I discovered a new pattern.